Spivey State Bank, A Division of Persons Banking Company

 logging into Personal or Business Internet Banking and selecting Stop Payment, and then follow the directions there.
 Or you may call us at (478) 237-6619,

-or write us at Spivey State Bank, 211 North Main St, Swainsboro, GA 30401.
+or write us at Spivey State Bank, A Division of Persons Banking Company, 211 North Main St, Swainsboro, GA 30401.
 All of the

 above actions must be taken in time for us to receive your request 3 business days

 or more before the payment is scheduled to be made.
 If you call, we may also require

 you to put your request in writing and get it to us within 14 days after you call.

 (We will charge you $30.00 for each stop payment order you give.)